Clean-up (environment)

 A cleanup or clean-up is a form of environmental volunteering where a group of people get together to pick-up and dispose of litter in a designated location.
 Cleanups can take place on a street, in a neighborhood, at a park, on a water stream, or other public spaces.
 Cleanup events are often volunteer run.
 The cleanup volunteers make sure the waste picked-up is disposed of in its appropriate place.
 Cleanup events are often community-centered and led.

-During the COVID 19 pandemic litter picking participation has greatly increased in the UK.
+During the COVID-19 pandemic litter picking participation has greatly increased in the UK.
 There are a vast range of reasons that people take part in litter picking activities.
-These include: clearing up unsightly areas; protecting wildlife; keeping people safe, connecting with nature, finding valuables, being part of a community, mental & physical health benefits and acting to protect the environment.
+These include: clearing up unsightly areas; protecting wildlife; keeping people safe, connecting with nature, finding valuables, being part of a community, mental and physical health benefits and acting to protect the environment.

+Examples and initiatives

+Stridy, a non-profit organisation headquartered in Singapore, is dedicated to promoting environmental cleanliness and tidiness by engaging citizens in community-driven initiatives.
+Founded with a mission to foster a sense of civic responsibility, Stridy encourages individuals to actively participate in maintaining a clean and litter-free environment.
+The organisation organises community clean-up events, educational programs, and awareness campaigns to inspire positive change in local neighbourhoods and beyond, fostering a global community of active citizens passionate about urban and beach clean-ups.
+Stridy has also developed a free-to-use app, empowering users to track their litter picking impact all around the world and allowing anyone to view global efforts from the Stridy data dashboard, contributing to a cleaner and more sustainable future through the power of community action.
+Since the beginning of 2022, a total of 100,000 litter items have been gathered from places like parks and residential areas in Singapore.